 There is a small subset of the population who should not use these supplements, or use them only under the guidance of their natural healthcare provider.
 For spirulina, this specifically includes anyone who has phenylketonuria, has an auto-immune disease, kidney disease or hyperparathyroidism, and pregnant women.
 For chlorella, this specifically includes anyone who also may have an auto-immune disease or hyperparathyroidism, anyone who may be on blood-thinners (anti-coagulants), who may have iron overload, and pregnant women.

 How should I eat Spirulina and/or Chlorella?

 Whether we are dealing with a nutrient like a vitamin or mineral, an herb, or a medicinal food, it is usually best to spread out the desired dose, especially if it is high, over the course of a day, rather than take it all at once.
-The body has an easier time digesting and assimilating things this way, and is normally more efficient in using substances which do not overwhelm it.
+The body has an easier time digesting and assimilating things this way, and is normally more efficient in using substances that do not overwhelm it.
 While the body will store some compounds, if they are in excess for any present needs, it will aim to excrete others.
 If you are going to take a 3 gram dose, consider splitting it up over two 1.5g or three 1g portions.
 If you are going for higher therapeutic doses, like 6 or 9 grams per day, then you will definitely want to spread them out throughout the day.

 If you buy these supplements in powder form, the easiest way to eat them is by adding them to smoothies.
 Make sure that these are whole-food smoothies, like green smoothies, without any dairy. you can add to smoothies.
 Other good ways to eat them are in smoothie bowls.
 Do keep in mind that they will heavily alter the color and flavor of anything you add them to.